damianhakert/damianhakert.github.io/source/_posts/2015-04-30-gitlab-7-dot-10-dot-1-released.markdown

 ## Upgrade barometer

 There is a small migration in the patch that'll only take a few milliseconds to run.
-This patch can be performed online.
+This patch can be performed online if you're coming from 7.10.

 ## Upgrading